aziontech/lib/packages/storage/README.md

 **Parameters:**

-- `bucketName: string` - Name of the bucket to retrieve objects from.
+- `bucket: string` - Name of the bucket to retrieve objects from.
 - `debug?: boolean` - Enable debug mode for detailed logging.

 **Returns:**